-The round was led by deep tech investors IQ Capital – full release below.
+The round was led by deep tech investor IQ Capital – full release below.
 Let me know if you’d like any more info.

 Good morning and welcome to This Week in Digital Health.
 Our guest this week is Alex Young from Virti.
 Alex, how’s it going?

-Really great!
+Great!
 Thanks so much for having me on.
 It’s been a very exciting time for us.
-We just closed a Series A investment round for Virti; sort of in scale-up mode, so lots and lots going on to answer your question.
+We just closed a Series A investment round for Virti, sort of in scale-up mode, so lots are going on to answer your question.

 So, tell us a bit of your background and why you launched Virti.

 And how did that sort of shift?
-Because I know that the product includes extended reality and A.I.
+Because I know that the product includes extended reality AIAI.
 So, you’ve moved a long way from building a platform for that.

 And do they do that in the virtual environment first?